Internet DRAFT - draft-daboo-caldav-attachments

 request on the calendar object resource to which the attachment is

-associated and specifying the appropriate action query parameter.
-In
+associated and specifying the appropriate "action" query parameter.

 directly update the calendar object resource and remove the relevant